AzizulZahid/AzizulZahid.github.io/_pages/about.md

 I earned my B.Sc. from Bangladesh University of Engineering and Technology (BUET) in Electrical and Electronic Engineering (EEE).

 I am actively looking for summer internship opportunites for 2025.
-If you know any of opportunity, fell free to reach out.
+If you know any of opportunities, fell free to reach out to me.